-Students will deliver a live performance that showcases technical awareness, ensemble leadership and group vocal participation.
+Students will deliver two performances which will include a live individual performance that showcases technical awareness and the other demonstrating group vocal participation.
 The live performance encourages the consolidation of knowledge across the strands of the module, and for students to demonstrate the acquisition of skills learned for the duration of this module including Semester one, in order reflect the professional industry.
-Despite the collaborative nature of the process and presentation, students will present individual performances and receive an individual mark and feedback.
+Students' are individually marked for SA1 regardless of whether they showcase work produced alongside collaborators, but will receive a group mark reflecting the collaborative process and output for their work as part of SA2.